EternalDreamer01/Nyx/README.md

 Yes, it's a common thing to buy a prepaid SIM card from tobacconists or local stores.

 ### Can a user actually have WhatsApp or Telegram but doesn't appear ?
 Yes, users can always change their profile visibility.
+To view or edit these settings :
+* WhatsApp : Settings > Privacy
+* Telegram : Settings > Privacy and Security

 ## Disclaimer